Center-For-Neurotechnology/BrainInterface3D/ExampleCode_Intraoperative_Electrode_Localization/README.md

 ## The below code is to take a list of channel locations in RAS space and convert them from native space (e.g. T1.mgz) to MNI space:

+First download the MNI brain (https://brainmap.org/training/BrettTransform.html or https://www.bic.mni.mcgill.ca/ServicesAtlases/ICBM152NLin2009) with the T1 needed from the participant.
+This also requires a .csv or .xlsx code with the RAS coordinates in 3D space of each electrode contact.
+Its output includes the morphed electrode contact locations to MNI space and the morphed participant T1 to MNI space.

+This code uses fieldtrip-20230602 but has been tested with later versions.

 example_mainMNIIntraopDeID.m
 ____________________________________________________________________